 The results will be displayed on the screen as shown below.

-While COUNTA functions works most of time, it fails to fetch the accurate results if the cell contains the “Empty Strings” or “Apostrophe”.
+While COUNTA functions work most of the time, it fails to fetch accurate results if the cell contains the “Empty Strings” or “Apostrophe”.

 In the above example, the actual result should 14.
-But, since the “Apostrophe” is present in the cell A7 & A12, the count is showing as 16.
+But, since the “Apostrophe” is present in cells A7 & A12, the count is showing as 16.

 Hence to overcome this and to find the accurate non-blank cells, we can use the COUNTIF function which gives accuarte results.